Script Development / Simple Cache DFF.CACHE

 Added in version 6.0.6

-Ping test to check cache database response
+Ping to check the cache database response.

 DFF.CACHE.info()